-Abington Memorial Hospital and our Neurosciences Institute is a site for the international ATACH-II trial, sponsored by the National Institutes of Health and the Stroke Center at the University of Minnesota.
-AMH is among 50 centers both nationally and internationally which are participating in this trial.
+Abington Hospital – Jefferson Health and our Neurosciences Institute is a site for the international ATACH-II trial, sponsored by the National Institutes of Health and the Stroke Center at the University of Minnesota.
+Abington Hospital is among 50 centers both nationally and internationally which are participating in this trial.

 The purpose of the study is to determine the therapeutic benefit of intensive systolic blood pressure (SBP) treatment (SBP=140 mmHg) compared with standard SBP treatment (SBP=180 mmHg) in reducing the proportion of patients with death and disability [modified Rankin Scale (mRS) of 4-6] at three months among intracerebral hemorrhage subjects treated within three hours of symptom onset.